 - The skill level of the best females in many of these sports just can’t compare to the elite males.

-Both of these justifications appear to ignore the numerous hurdles that have been placed in front of generations of females playing
+Both of these justifications appear to ignore the numerous hurdles that have been placed in front of generations of females playing sport (and many other aspects of their lives too).

 This is where I have to be honest and admit that until a few years ago I was pretty ignorant about this myself.
 I thought that females had it easy by being able to reach the international stage with only a fraction of the competition for spots their male counterparts faced.